-According to Philly Stands Up!, Transformative Justice is a way of practicing alternative justice which acknowledges individual experiences and identities and works to actively resist the state’s criminal injustice system.
+According to Philly Stands Up!, Transformative Justice is a way of practicing alternative justice that acknowledges individual experiences and identities and works to actively resist the state’s criminal injustice system.
 Transformative Justice recognizes that oppression is at the root of all forms of harm, abuse and assault.
-As a practice it therefore aims to address and confront those oppressions on all levels and treats this concept as an integral part to accountability and healing.
+As a practice, it therefore aims to address and confront those oppressions on all levels and treats this concept as an integral part to accountability and healing.

 From Generation 5: Transformative justice [is] a liberatory approach to violence…[which] seeks safety and accountability without relying on alienation, punishment, or State or systemic violence, including incarceration or policing.